-The whereabouts and safety of tennis star Peng Shuai have become a matter of international concern in the weeks after she posted a message on social media alleging that China’s former vice premier Zhang Gaoli had sexually assaulted her.
+The whereabouts and safety of tennis star Peng Shuai have become a matter of international concern in the weeks after she posted a message on social media alleging that she was coerced into having sex by Zhang Gaoli, China’s former vice premier.

-While the Chinese authorities and state media have produced photos and video they shows Peng is currently active and free, many foreign observers are unconvinced.
+While the Chinese authorities and state media have produced photos and video that shows Peng is currently active and free, many foreign observers are unconvinced.

 “Regarding Peng Shuai’s current situation, I have answered this question many times.
 It’s not a diplomatic matter.” he said at a press briefing.
 “I believe everyone will have seen she has recently attended some public activities and also held a video call with IOC President [Thomas] Bach.”

 Peng had re-appeared over the weekend in Beijing and held a video call with Bach, who is president of the International Olympic Committee (IOC), on Sunday.
 Nov.
 21.

 Nevertheless, the Women’s Tennis Association (WTA) has stated that this did not address or alleviate concerns about her wellbeing, or provide any answers as to the allegations regarding Zhang Gaoli.

 As stated in an an article titled “Why China Can’t Bury Peng Shuai and Its #MeToo Scandal” in the column “The Disappearance of Peng Shuai” in the New York Times, “The ruling Communist Party communicates through one-way, top-down messaging.
 It seems to have a hard time understanding that persuasive narratives must be backed by facts and verified by credible, independent sources.”